 We’ve talked about what UX patterns are and how and why to use them.
 Remember…

-It’s not boring to use them but rather, they make using your application easier for your users.
+- It’s not boring to use them.
+Rather, they make using your application easier for your users.
 And, you can always tweak them (the patterns) if you have an explainable and justifiable reason backed up by user research.

 Enjoy the resources and happy researching, wireframing, and patterning.